kstenerud/dogma/README.md

 The Dogma Metalanguage
 ======================

 Syntactic metalanguages have made mainly haphazard gains over the past 60 years, and still only describe text-based formats.
-Dogma aims to be a modernized metalanguage with better expressivity and binary support.
+Dogma aims to be a modernized metalanguage with better expressiveness and binary support.